Gatsby vs Next.js: Picking the Best React Framework for Your Next Project?

 What is Gatsby?

 Gatsby.js is a free and open-source framework that also integrates with React and helps develop web applications faster.
+With Gatsby, developers can create fast, optimized, and highly customizable websites that are easy to maintain and scale.

 Powered by GraphQL, Gatsby generates static sites.
-Except, unlike Next, it doesn’t render on a server.
+Except, unlike Next, it doesn’t render them on a server.
 GraphQL allows you to declaratively express your data needs.
 This is done with queries, which are the representation of the data you need.
 Gatsby acts as a liaison between your CMS, data systems and your front end, as depicted in the image below.

 Gatsby flow chart